Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- now body doubles are a "-thing"; spies expose spies russian roulette; that looks like a tall avatar… kissing spies v royal paperwork v..
+ now body doubles are a "-thing"; spies expose spies russian roulette; that looks like a tall avatar… kissing spies v royal paperwork v.. age of empires; brahmanas convert enemies (neither spy, nor body double,.; unless double-teamed, or more #gangbang what was that chess game where the avatars… it was like harry potter chess?

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..